Comment s'appelle un éleveur de vers à soie

 The revival of sericulture in France

-French sericulture had virtually disappeared in the 1970s in the face of Asian competition.
+French sericulture had almost disappeared in the 1970s in the face of Asian competition.
 But over the past twenty years, we have observed a renewed interest in this ancestral know-how.

 Young entrepreneurial silk workers are relaunching French silk production, encouraged by regional support policies.
 They innovate with new breeds of worms or partnerships (luxury, cosmetics, design).